 - Redirecting the links to an intermediate page that is blocked from search engines with a robots.txt file

 What this means is that buying and selling links is normal for advertising purposes.
-However if the link is purely for “SEO purposes” then that is definitely wrong.
+But if a link is purchased, it must be designated as so with a no-follow tag.

 There are two general ways of “doing SEO”:

 1. to intentionally skew search results (black hat seo) toward your site